ddobric/neocortexapi-videolearning/README.md

 - [**NVideo**](https://github.com/ddobric/neocortexapi/blob/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibrary/NVideo.cs):
 Represent a video, has multiple **NFrame**.
-Read a video in different frame rate. (only equal/lower framerates are possible)
+Read a video in different frame rate. (only equal/lower framerates are possible) (In case new video codec is used for making the predicted video, add the file extension with Four character codec in the CorrespondingFileExtension enumeration class)

 - [**NFrame**](https://github.com/ddobric/neocortexapi/blob/SequenceLearning_ToanTruong/Project12_HTMCLAVideoLearning/HTMVideoLearning/VideoLibrary/NFrame.cs):
 represent a frame, has converted bitarray from the frame pixel reading.